ibm-cloud-docs/Cloudant/query/search.md

-You can combine sorting by distance with any other search query, such as range searches on the latitude and longitude, or queries that involve non-geographical information.
+You can combine sorting by distance with any other search query, such as range searches on the latitude and longitude, or queries that involve nongeographical information.

 That way,
 you can search in a bounding box,